Yoga is life

 -For complete beginners it is good (depending on your current level of fitness) to follow a private class to learn the basic yoga principles.

 -When you arrive earlier in the season, you will find me teaching at Motus dance studio in town.
-Classes are held every Monday at 10:00 a.m and every Thursday at 9:30 a.m
+Classes are held every Wednesday at 9:30 A.M